Nicola Tullio Pezolet, PhD

 - Concordia University Faculty Research and Development Program Award

-- Social Science Research Council, International Dissertation Research Fellowship (Paris, 2011-2012)
+- Social Science Research Council, International Dissertation Research Fellowship, residency at the Maison des Étudiants Canadiens / Cité internationale universitaire de Paris (Paris, 2011-2012)

 - Canadian Centre for Architecture collection research grant (Montreal, 2009)